phaserjs/phaser/README.md

 * Sprite.transform.bottomRight/Left doesn't seem to take origin into account
 * When game paused should mute-all then resume-all sounds?
 * Bitmap Font support
-* Put ArcadePhysics back in
-* Look at the N+ tile support maybe with ArcadePhysics?
 * Pixel-perfect click check
 * Check Flash atlas export is supported
 * DynamicTexture.setPixel needs to be swapped for a proper pixel put, not the filledRect it currently is.